 Sacroiliac Joint Pain is pain in the sacroiliac joint (often called the SI joint), which connects the tail bone to the pelvis.
 The SI joint is located just below the lower back and is located on both the left and right side of the body.
 When a SI joint becomes inflamed this can lead to low back pain and leg pain.
 SI joint pain can also be increased after a lumbar fusion.

 Spondylosis is a general term for age-related wear and tear affecting the discs in your spine.
 As the discs dehydrate, signs of arthritis develop, including bone spurs along the edges of the vertebrae.
-Symptoms related to spondylosis include arm numbness and pain, gait disturbance, bowel or bladder dysfunction, weakness in the arms and legs, and loss of dexterity, depending on whether the nerves or spinal cord are being compressed.
+Symptoms related to spondylosis include arm or leg numbness and pain, gait disturbance, bowel or bladder dysfunction, weakness in the arms and legs, and loss of dexterity, depending on whether the nerves or spinal cord are being compressed.

 Stenosis is a narrowing of the spinal canal, which typically results from gradual wear and tear of the spine over time.
 Bulging of the disc along with bone spurs can cause narrowing of the spinal canal which then puts pressure on the spinal nerves.
 Spinal stenosis can occur in any part of the spine but most commonly in the lumbar spine.
 Stenosis or narrowing can cause back and leg pain, and make it difficult to walk and stand for long periods of time.
 Stenosis can also cause weakness in your legs.